 These sessions also involve careers counselling, supporting students with knowledge and expectations of the different industries.
 All students receive basic numeracy and literacy skills each morning.

 These courses are not just about one vocational skill but about learning survival strategies to be financially secure in a consistently fragile economy.

 Can you make a one-off payment or monthly donation to keep our colleges open?

 We choose to run all our courses at a significant loss to enable as many people as possible to attend, but we can only do this through donor support.

-Your support is used to cover any unexpected costs, operating overheads, the building fund (both colleges are currently renting premises), and to help students who can normally pay but may be encountering a temporary financial crisis (bursary fund).
+Your vital support is used to cover any unexpected costs, operating overheads, the building fund (both colleges are currently renting premises), and to help students who can normally pay but may be encountering a temporary financial crisis (bursary fund).

-Alternatively, we desperately need student sponsors!
+Alternatively, we need student sponsors!
 Please consider helping one of our students with a regular monthly donation of £25.

 This donation will cover the costs of materials needed for all their practical exercises.
 Courses are between two to three years.
 Updates on sponsored students would be sent three times a year at the conclusion of each term.